phildavis17/phildavis17/README.md

 # Phil Davis

 Hello!
-I'm a self taught devleoper looking to build cool projects and get better at coding.
-Luckily there's a lot of synergy in those two goals.
+I'm a self taught Python devleoper, with a particular interest in backend tools, data, and developer experience.

 ## Projects